iotaledger/iota-wiki/next/docs/wasp/docs/guide/core_concepts/state_manager.md

 configured (by `snapshots.networkPaths` parameter) http addresses.
 A folder, serving snapshot files over http must contain `INDEX` file with new line separated list of snapshot file names.

-If chain is started with empty database (usually, if the database hasn't yet been created or it was deleted), the node checks, if it can load a snapshot: it scans local folder and all the network addresses for available snapshot files.
-In local folder it reads all the files with names that satisfy search pattern `*-*.snap`.
-In each network location Wasp reads all the files listed in `INDEX` file of that location.
+If a chain starts with an empty database (usually if the database hasn't been created yet or was deleted), the node checks if it can load a snapshot: it scans the local folder and all the network addresses for available snapshot files.
+In the local folder, it reads all the files with names that satisfy the search pattern `*-*.snap`.
+In each network location, Wasp reads all the files listed in `INDEX` file of that location.
 Wasp reads a state index and a commitment from the contents of these files.
-File names are not used to obtain this information and full snapshot files are not (down)loaded yet.
-Among all the available snapshot files, the node chooses the one with largest state index and loads it to the store.
-If there are several files with the same largest state index, the node tries to load them one by one starting from the local ones until one snapshot is loaded correctly.
-If loading fails for all candidates, the node is started with empty database.
+File names are not used to obtain this information, and full snapshot files are not (down)loaded yet.
+The node chooses the one with the largest state index and loads it to the store among all available snapshot files.
+If several files have the same largest state index, the node loads them one by one, starting from the local ones until one snapshot is loaded correctly.
+If loading fails for all candidates, the node will start with an empty database.

-To load a specific snapshot, `snapshots.snapshotsToLoad` parameter can be used.
-In that case the node searches for snapshots with block hash, provided in the parameter.
-Once again if loading of all such found files fails, the node is started with empty database.
+You can use the `snapshots.snapshotsToLoad` parameter to load a specific snapshot.
+In that case, the node searches for snapshots with the block hash provided in the parameter.
+Once again, if loading all found files fails, the node starts with an empty database.

-After a snapshot is loaded, earlier blocks (ones with smaller state index than snapshot) cannot be retrieved and committed to the DB
+After a snapshot is loaded, earlier blocks (ones with a smaller state index than the snapshot) cannot be retrieved and committed to the DB
 (this is discussed in [Obtaining blocks section](#obtaining-blocks)).
-This constraint can cause problems (especially in case of reorg), if loaded snapshot is too recent.
+This constraint can cause problems (especially in reorg) if the loaded snapshot is too recent.
 To avoid that, making snapshots is delayed by `snapshots.delay` states.
-E.g., if `snapshots.period` is `100` and `snapshots.delay` is `20`, then snapshot index `100` will be produced, when block index `120` is committed, snapshot index
+E.g., if `snapshots.period` is `100` and `snapshots.delay` is `20`, then snapshot index `100` will be produced.
+When block index `120` is committed, snapshot index
 `200` will be produced, when snapshot index `220` is committed, etc...
 For the data to be available after this delay, `snapshot.delay` value must be considerably smaller than `stateManager.pruningMinStatesToKeep`.